ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-11-05-python_iterate_over_pandas_dataframe.md

 ---
 published: true  # use "false" while drafting articles just before publishing
 title: "Speed tests and 13 examples: how to iterate over Pandas `DataFrame`s in Python without iterating"
+# NB: escape double quotes within double quotes.
+Watch the terminal output when rendering to find
+# yaml parsing errors.
+excerpt: "Here are 13 techniques for iterating over Pandas DataFrames.
+As you can see, the time it takes varies dramatically.
+The fastest technique is ~1363x faster than the slowest technique!
+The key takeaway,"
 tags:
     - python
     - tutorial